-Spring is the time of love, warmth, flowering and, sadly, mites.
-It is during warming that these small parasites appear that are carriers of extremely dangerous diseases.
-And the blood-sucking arthropod under the name "Ixodes tick" is no less dangerous for animals, including dogs, than others.
-What should owners of four-legged friends know about this danger?
-How should you react when you find out that a pet has such a “guest"?
+Spring is a time of love, warmth, flowering and, sadly enough, ticks.
+It is during warming that these small parasites appear, which are carriers of extremely dangerous diseases.
+And the blood-sucking arthropod called "ixodic tick" is no less dangerous for animals, including dogs, than the rest.
+What should the owners of four-legged friends know about this danger?
+How to react when you find such a “guest” in your pet?

 - Общая информация 1.
 General information

 - Особенности иксодовых клещей 2.
-Features of ixodid ticks
+Features of ticks

 - Как обнаружить, а главное, извлечь паразита?
-3. How to detect, and most importantly, to extract the parasite?
+3. How to detect, and most importantly, remove the parasite?

-Owners should be concerned, starting in April.
-It is this period that is hot for tick-bites.
-Arthropods themselves can not seriously harm an animal, the danger is that which is contained in their body, transmitted through saliva during a bite.
-Iksoda tick carries pyroplasmosis, canine erlichiosis, anaplasmosis and other infections.
+Owners should be anxious, starting in April.
+It is this period that is hot at times for tick bites.
+Arthropods themselves are not capable of seriously harming an animal, the danger is what is contained in their bodies, transmitted through saliva during a bite.
+Ixodic tick tolerates piroplasmosis, canine ehrlichiosis, anaplasmosis and other infections.

-Ticks attack animals that invaded their habitat, and since dogs need regular exercise, they are often victims.
-It is very important to detect the parasite on the pet's body as soon as possible and provide timely help, as delay can cost the life of the dog.
-There is also a prophylaxis, which is usually resorted to by responsible pet owners.
+Ticks attack animals that invade their habitat, and since dogs need regular walking, they are often the victims.
+It is very important to detect the parasite on the pet's body as quickly as possible and provide timely assistance, since delay can cost the dog's life.
+There is also a place to be preventative, which is usually resorted to by the responsible pet owners.

-Grass and low shrubs - that's what habitual habitat for this type of parasites.
-That is, the victim, as a rule, penetrate from below.
-Before sucking, the mite for a while "travels" along the dog's torso in search of a convenient place for suction.
-Most often these are areas with the least amount of fur, but under the wool the parasite is able to climb.
-In most cases, mites are found on the following parts of the body:
+Grass and low shrubs - this is what is the usual habitat for this type of parasite.
+That is, the victim, they tend to penetrate the bottom.
+Before sucking, the tick “travels” for some time around the body of the dog in search of a convenient place to suck.
+Most often, these are areas with the least amount of coat, but the parasite can also climb under the fur.
+In most cases, ticks are found on the following parts of the body:

 - in the armpits;